 When is the film schedule published each month, and when can I book tickets?

 Our monthly flyer is usually available the week before the previous month ends, but films and events are often advertised on our website sooner than this.
 You can buy tickets as soon as our films and events are advertised, unless otherwise stated.
 Click here to see What's On.

-Why don’t you get films on their release dates?
+Why don’t you show films on their release dates?

-Because we only have one screen at The Phoenix, we usually book films 3-6 weeks after their release date because this is when the distributors become a bit more flexible and allow us to book films for fewer days and screenings.
-This allows us to show as many films as possible and screen a wide range of films that will appeal to different people throughout the month.
+Because we only have one screen at The Phoenix, we usually show films 3-6 weeks after their release date, because this is when the distributors allow us to book films for fewer days and screenings (the exact terms and when we can screen a film is arranged on a film by film basis).
+We also have to take into account how many different films and events we want to book, and make sure these will work around each other.
+This allows us to show as many films as possible and put on a wide range of screenings that will appeal to different people throughout the month.

 We do occasionally show films on their release date (and it's quite exciting when we do!), but can only consider this for films which will appeal to a wide audience of all ages, which are likely to be popular enough to justify the number of screenings we would need to put on.
 This has previously included film franchises such as Star Wars, The Hobbit, Lord Of The Rings and the Harry Potter films.